 linearfrac¶

-Performs linear fraction transformation of vectors a
+Performs linear fraction transformation of vectors a and b

 with scalar parameters.